Our life stages are unique, Kathy enjoys sharing her thoughts and stages through her writing and looks forward to learning about yours.

-I am what society calls, FAT; based on the worldly view.
+I am what society calls FAT, based on the world view.
 My body type is one that people feel comfortable judging.
 These judgments come from the visual standard of what is considered fit.
-It has taken a long time to share my emotion of the presumptions made about me.
-Now, I would like to address it for those that may experience similar types of assumptions.
-Regardless of the issue being judged, we impede others by sharing our view based on assuming what we don't know.
-To guess can fuel fires, to seek truth puts them out!
+It has taken a long time to share my emotions about my presumptions.
+Now, I would like to address it for those who may experience similar assumptions.
+Regardless of being judged, we impede others by sharing our views based on assuming what we don't know.
+To guess can fuel fires; to seek truth puts them out!

-Truth is I was fit.
-I was living a life of active pursuit in sports, outdoor recreation, experiential adventure ropes, aerobics teaching, and any activity that captures my interest.
-Now, I am well over the pound limit and BMI index for my age, and yet I am not the unhealthiest person people assume me to be.
+The truth is I was fit.
+I lived a life of active pursuit in sports, outdoor recreation, experiential adventure ropes, aerobics teaching, and any activity that captured my interest.
+I am well over the pound limit and BMI index for my age, yet I am not the unhealthiest person people assume me.
 My truth is I am not fat; I am a survivor.

-The cause of extra weight is sometimes explainable, not typical, and very specific to the circumstance beyond the norm.
-And while we need not discuss assumption.
-I find rationalizing the thoughts of others, not aware of a story or testimony tedious.
-I sometimes allow their assumption and nod in agreement as it is easier to succumb to their belief.
+The cause of extra weight is sometimes explainable, not typical, and very specific to circumstances beyond the norm.
+And while we need not discuss assumptions.
+I find rationalizing the thoughts of others, not aware of a story or testimony, tedious.
+I sometimes allow their inference and nod in agreement as it is easier to succumb to their belief.
 I am sure we can relate this theory to a similar situation in your life where explaining your reality is unnecessary at times.
-Assumption roots within our minds, molded by the truth one may have experience with or understand.
+Assumption roots within our minds, molded by the truth one may have experienced or understood.

 My truth is that in the past, I was a therapist working in physical rehabilitation, my first love of helping people joint with athletics, leisure, and the love of being active.
-I was a skier, swimmer, hiker, camper; lifeguard, volleyball player, biker, and I loved the thrill of helping others back to their interest and life goals.
+After that, I was a skier, swimmer, hiker, camper, lifeguard, volleyball player, biker, and I loved the thrill of helping others back to their interest and life goals.

-When I was in my later thirties, I got hit by a mysterious illness, and it slammed me into a life I did not choose.
-(I know, you’re thinking what a sob story, and at least it’s not something worse!)
-But, for me, it was worse, because while to some, I appear lazy or unmotivated, nothing is further from the truth.
-While we understand weight loss due to illness, it is more common to shame and blame the opposite reaction of weight gain from medications and disease.
-Both are uncontrollable; however, as sick as it sounds, one is more socially acceptable in society.
+In my late thirties, I got hit by a mysterious illness, which slammed me into a life I did not choose.
+I know you're thinking what a sob story, and at least it's not something worse!
+It was worse for me because nothing was further from the truth.
+While I appear lazy or unmotivated, I am not.
+While we understand weight loss due to illness, it is more common to shame and blame the opposite reaction from medications and disease on weight gain.
+Both are uncontrollable; however, one is more socially acceptable in society, as sick as it sounds.

 Societal norms, we tend to lean on surface exposure!
-Worldly presentations that are ever-changing shared quickly and gossiped into a chaotic misunderstanding.
-We stop focusing on the heart of people and our nation, only to find camps of comfort to ramble the stories of assumption and platform.
+Worldly ever-changing presentations are shared quickly and gossiped into a chaotic misunderstanding.
+We stop focusing on the heart of people and our nation, only to find comfort camps to ramble the stories of assumption and platform.

-Allow me to continue to pull a layer of my example to better comprehend how assumption is misleading.
-Again I am not fat, I am a survivor.
-My Muscles waste, they do not conduct in the heat, and when my heart and mind say go the muscles and nerves reply, NO!!!
-To further explain, I and many others are the faces of neuromuscular disease/medical anomalies.
-Our bodies do not cooperate with the mind and heart of wanting to move or be active, like trying to make a car run without gas.
-See our muscles need messages to perform, and mine reacts with a static response, and often the entire conductivity shuts off.
+Allow me to continue to pull a layer of my example to comprehend better how to assume it is misleading.
+Again, I am not fat; I am a survivor.
+My muscles waste!
+They do not conduct in the heat, and when my heart and mind want to go, the muscles and nerves reply, NO!!!
+I and many others are the faces of muscular disease/medical anomalies to explain further.
+Our bodies do not cooperate with the mind and heart of moving or being active, like making a car run without gas.
+See, our muscles need messages to perform, and mine reacts with a static response, and often the entire conductivity shuts off.

 Ask questions and get to know the real stories

-Here is the weirdest part, I walk sometimes, talk most of the time, can appear normal, whatever normal is?
-I nearly always struggle with stairs, emit the sound of dysarthria, or as onlookers like to call it, sounding drunk without drinking.
-There are stronger possibilities I could fall, and as for getting up, let’s just say that "I’ve fallen and can’t get up thing” is real.
+Here is the strange part, I walk sometimes, talk most of the time, can appear normal, whatever normal is?
+I nearly always struggle with stairs; my speech slurs, called Dysarthria, or as onlookers like to call it, sounding drunk without drinking.
+There are more substantial possibilities I could fall, and as for getting up, let's say that "I've fallen and can't get up thing" is real.
 I eat reasonable amounts of food.
-Often I am anorexic due to meds nausea and eat too little, or no food.
-Other times I am famished although this is rarer.
-Either way, it does not matter, as my body cannot get to the level of burn that my form requires for losing.
+Often I am anorexic due to medication, nausea, and eating too little or no food.
+Other times I am famished, although this is rarer.
+Either way, it does not matter, as my body cannot get to the burn level that my form requires for losing.

-Before this health issue developed, I had a slower metabolism and worked to lose weight in my college and adult Years because of my wanting to be healthy for myself and others.
-My husband, my children deserved my attention to wellness and health, and yet it meets with futility against this disease.
+Before this health issue developed, I had a slower metabolism and worked to lose weight in my college and adult Years because I wanted to be healthy for myself and others.
+My husband and my children deserved my attention to wellness and health, yet it meets with futility against this disease.

-Here is the thing, under my fat bodacious bod I am not as unhealthy as one might think.
-My sugar, when I am not hopeless and giving into or giving up, is within normal limits.
-I am not a chronic sweet tooth and never been much of a snacker, although in my later years it's easier not to give a hoot!
-My blood pressure runs average to low, and my other test for cardiac health and such are within normal limits.
-As I age, that is more complicated if I stop trying.
+Here is the thing: I am not as unhealthy as one might think under my fat-bodacious body.
+My sugar is within normal limits when I am not hopeless and giving in or giving up.
+I am not a chronic sweet tooth and have never been much of a snack-eater, although, in my later years, it's easier not to give a hoot!
+My blood pressure runs average to low, and my other cardiac health tests are within normal limits.
+But, of course, that is more complicated if I stop trying as I age.

-I love how people assume that because of my plus size that I have chosen this and want to remain this way.
+I love how people assume I have chosen this and want to remain this way because of my plus size.
 Hah!!!
 Not true!!!!
 I also love how people work in Bariatric surgery or healthy eating tips into many conversations when I am among them.
-Truth told I probably eat better and less than most of them.
-Where I appreciate their desire to help and understand that to them, it is inconceivable that a disease process could block the ability for the body to respond.
-I sigh, profoundly and state, I will surely consider that and try it.
+I probably eat better and less than most of them.
+I appreciate their desire to help and understand that it is inconceivable that a disease process could block the body's ability to respond.
+I sigh profoundly and state, I will indeed consider that and try it.

 We all Fall Down